raganwald/raganwald.github.com/_posts/enchanted-forest/2013-03-24-zee-hackenbush-bird.coffee.md

 If it was White’s turn, White could choose to remove the third white stone on the fourth row, which also removes the fourth, producing:

 &#9679;&#9679;
 &#9675;&#9675;&#9675;

 Black would then be able to select any of the three stones on the second row.
-The game ends when one player has no legal move.
+The game ends when one player has no legal move on their turn.
 That player loses.

 This very simple game is subject to easy analysis.
-You can probably work it out intuitively, but just to be thorough, let's consider all of the possibilities.
+You can probably work it out intuitively: White can always win simply by taking a single stone from the right of the first row.
+We can make it slightly more complex:

-* White has four possible moves on the first turn.
-* Black always has three possible moves on the second turn.

-There are, therefore, twelve possible situations after White and Blck have taken their firs
+&#9679;
+&#9675;&#9675;&#9675;
+&#9679;&#9679;&#9679;

+Or even:

+&#9679;&#9679;&#9679;&#9679;
+&#9675;&#9675;&#9675;
+&#9675;&#9675;
+&#9679;&#9679;&#9679;

+White still has a winning strategy: Take a single stone from the right of any row.
+It turns out that provided the game consists of one or more rows, where each row consist only of pebbles of the same colour, if one player has more pebbles than the other, that player always has a winning strategy.

+---

+**WARNING: THIS ESSAY IS A WORK IN PROGRESS**

+---

+notes: